 Teaching Sessions Please try and use as much of your own personal kit as possible – if you are issued with kit on a course, keep it for the duration and don’t swap or share it with other students.
 Teaching sessions are pretty much as normal: the Guide will typically explain and demonstrate a skill, then coach and allow you to practice in a controlled environment.
 When movement coaching, we may use a rope more instead of ‘spotting’ to safeguard against hazards.

-On the Climb Mountaineering is a well ventilated(!) outdoor sport, so the risk of transmission from breath droplets is very low and the virus is not likely to persist for long at altitude, due to high UV levels.
+On the Climb Mountaineering is a well ventilated(!) outdoor sport, so the risk of transmission is very low and the virus is not likely to persist for long at altitude, due to high UV levels.
 Nevertheless, we favour routes with large ledges/spacious belays and avoid ones with constricted belays – in some instances, your guide may construct 2 belays: a slightly higher one that they will use and a lower (more comfortable!) one that you can clip into when you arrive.
 In situations where distancing at belays is difficult, be prepared to adopt other measures such as use of sunglasses, face coverings etc.

 On multi pitch climbs we will try to maintain a rope length gap between teams, in order to avoid sharing belays – but obviously this is dependant on teams moving a similar speeds.
 When passing other teams in either direction, be prepared to manoeuvre around one another whilst maintaining a safe and respectful distance – ie much as normal!